raspibolt/raspibolt/guide/lightning/cln.md

 ## Configuration

-### Config file
+### Config File

-* Create and setup the configuration file for CLN
+* Create and edit the configuration file for CLN.

 ```sh
 cd /home/cln/.lightning
 nano config
 ```

-* Insert the following content, adjust parameters in brackets to your likings
+* Insert the following content, adjust parameters in brackets to your likings.
+At least remove the brackets else cln will not start up correctly!
+Choose if you want to replicate CLN's channel database file to separate storage.
+It's good practice to keep a synchronous state of the database somewhere else to be able to recover off-chain funds in case of emergency.

 ```ini
 alias=<your fancy alias>